mailgun/documentation/source/user_manual.rst

                                 See :ref:`tls-sending`
     X-Mailgun-Skip-Verification Use this header to control TLS connection settings.
                                 See :ref:`tls-sending`
+    X-Mailgun-Recipient-Variables

-    X-Mailgun-Variables         Use this header to attach a custom JSON data to the message.
+                                Use this header to substitute recipient variables referenced in a batched mail message.
+See :ref:`batch-sending` X-Mailgun-Variables         Use this header to attach a custom JSON data to the message.
                                 See :ref:`manual-customdata` for more information.
     =========================== ============================================================